devops329/devops/instruction/unitTesting/unitTesting.md

 }
 ```

-We request to different coverage reports to be generated.
+This requests the generation of different coverage reports.
 The `text` report generates a summary that is output to the console window.
 The `json-summary` report is created in the `coverage` directory and contains a JSON representation of the coverage information.

 Note that the `.gitignore` file ignores the `coverage` directory so that the resulting coverage reports don't get added to GitHub.